 More children in Essex County are living in poverty, but fewer are exposed to damaging lead and teen births have fallen dramatically.
 The available data paint a mixed picture of how children and youth in the county are faring.

 Children are set on a trajectory through life in their earliest years, and even before they are born.
 A healthy pregnancy has a better chance of resulting in a healthy, full-term baby.
 In Essex County, most pregnant women begin prenatal care in their first trimester, which is the first step toward good birth outcomes.
-However, the rates vary among racial and ethnic groups, with 86% of Asian mothers, 83% of white mothers, 77% of Hispanic mothers and 76% of African American mothers beginning care early.
-In addition to the disparities, these rates have not been rising in Essex.
+However, the rates vary among racial and ethnic groups, with 90% of Asian mothers, 86% of white mothers, 79% of Hispanic mothers and 81% of African American mothers beginning care early.

 Premature babies are at higher risk for a host of problems and delays.
-In Essex County in 2014, 10% of births were preterm, equal to state and close to national rates.
-Infant mortality, the death of babies before age 1, also varies by race and ethnicity.
-Annual rates for whites are in the range of 3 for every 1,000 births, compared to 8 for Hispanics and 10 for African Americans.
+In Essex County in 2021, 10% of births were preterm, equal to state and close to national rates.
+Infant mortality, the death of babies before age 1, has declined from 4.9 per 1,000 live births in 2003-07 to 4.4 in 2015-19 (rates are five-year averages).

 As children grow up, some exhibit risky behavior.
-Teen births in Essex County have fallen 60% since 2000 to 14 per 1,000 in 2014.
-This is somewhat higher than the state rate but far below the national rate of 24.
-Youth arrests, in contrast, have been steady since 2007.
-In 2015, Essex County recorded 7,300 youth arrests, a rate of 4.4 per 10,000 youth, similar to the state rate and above a similar county, Middlesex, MA (3.0).
-About 10% of young people between 16 and 24 are not in school or working –similar to the state and below the national rate of 14%.
+Teen births in Essex County have fallen more than 77% since 2000 to 8 per 1,000 in 2020.
+This is somewhat higher than the state rate but far below the national rate of 15.
+Youth arrests, in contrast, have fluctuated up and down over the past decade.
+In 2021, Essex County recorded 1,750 youth arrests, a rate of 22 per 10,000 youth, similar to the state rate and above a similar county, Middlesex, MA (11).
+About 6% of young people between 16 and 19 are not in school or working –similar to the national rate of 7% and the state rate of 5%.